 - A hemp wick consists of all-natural ingredients, so you don’t inhale any harmful ingredients

-- It isn’t as portable as a butane lighter – when going on the trip it can be a real nuisance to carry it, even if you decide to cut out a small wick strand that you will bring on the road you can easily lose it, forcing you to buy a new one
+- It isn’t as portable as a butane lighter – when going on the trip; it can be a real nuisance to carry it, even if you decide to cut out a small wick strand that you will bring on the road, you can quickly lose it, forcing you to buy a new one.

 - Requires a two-step process for ignition